 At its very heart, the festival is an extension of what Artusi preached – a lifestyle dedicated to the art of eating well.
 A celebration for one man who brought together a nation by the love of food; a man who commands a pilgrimage of thousands each year to this tiny town, bringing Italian cuisine to the world, and the world to Italian cuisine.
 Remember to commemorate him over a good dish or three.

 - I travelled to Forlimpopoli by train from Bologna (the city that was my base for travels around the Emilia Romagna region of Italy).
 The regional train takes approximately one hour to the station: Forlimpopoli/Bertinoro.
-You can then take a taxi from the station into the very centre of Forlimpopoli town.
+You can then take a taxi from the station to the very centre of Forlimpopoli town.

 - Timetables and ticket bookings can be found on the Italia Rail website, although it’s easy to buy tickets for shorter journeys directly at the station.
 ALWAYS remember to validate your ticket (via the ‘stamp’ machines) before boarding!

-- Due to its small size, accomodation in Forlimpopoli during Festa Artusiana is very limited and booked up far in advance.
+- Due to its small size, accommodation in Forlimpopoli during Festa Artusiana is very limited and booked up far in advance.
 I stayed in the Grand Hotel Terme della Fratta in neighbouring Bertinoro, which is itself a beautiful and compact area to explore.